matryoshka-model/matryoshka/README.md

 * **Criteria**
     An "user query interface" from an API point of view, also acting as mediator between model and datagateway

-Finally, in the empty space of the last doll you can put:
+Finally, in the empty space of the innermost doll you can put:

 * **Datagateway**
     Any kind of datagateway, like `Zend\Db\TableGateway` or `\MongoCollection` or a REST client